RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

 **High-Level (Student)**
 - Kotlin has **nullable** (`String?`) and **non-nullable** (`String`) types.
 - Compiler forces you to handle `String?` safely using things like `?.`, `?:`, and `let`.
-- `lateinit` and `lazy` handle cases where you can’t initialize immediately.

 **Interviewer Details**
 - **Type system**: